Tax Strategies8 min read

 • Don't forget non-tax factors: healthcare, housing, cost of living, and proximity to family

-The "best" province depends on your income level and personal priorities.
-The numbers matter, but so does where you want to spend your retirement.
+There's no single "best" province — it depends on your income, your health and care needs, your cost of living, and where the people you love are.
+Tax is one measurable input among several.
+The numbers matter, but so does where you actually want to spend your retirement.

 See how this applies to your plan